AriFordsham/GHCWiki/prelude710/ftp.md

 At least two books already teach the `Foldable` and `Traversable` abstractions: "Learn You a Haskell" and "Beginning Haskell".
 Moreover, other texts such as "Real World Haskell" introduce the monad operations by telling the user to pretend the monad operations are specific to IO.
 "Read `m` as `IO` when you see it".

-# Teaching beginners what sequence means in its full generality is going to be a challenge.
+# Teaching beginners what the new types mean in their full generality is going to be a challenge.

 This somehow has never been a problem for Python.
 They don't even have the types to help guide them!